-- 14. United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank, with a maximum remaining maturity of five years or less, and eligible for purchase and sale within the United States.
-Investments under this subdivision shall be rated in a rating category of "AA" or its equivalent or better by a Nationally Recognized Statistical-Rating Organization and shall not exceed 30 percent of the agency's moneys that may be invested pursuant to this section. - 15.
-Commercial paper, debt securities, or other obligations of a public bank, as defined in Section 57600.
-(This section shall remain in effect only until January 1, 2026, and as of that date is repealed). - 16.
+- 16. Commercial paper, debt securities, or other obligations of a public bank, as defined in Section 57600.
+(This section shall remain in effect only until January 1, 2026, and as of that date is repealed). - 17.
 Placement service deposits and placement service certificates of deposit at a commercial bank, savings bank, savings and loan association, or credit union that uses a private sector entity that assists in the placement of deposits, as defined in Section 53601.8.
-No more than 30 percent of the City's surplus funds may be invested in deposits, including certificates of deposit, through a placement service as authorized under Section 53601.8.
+No more than 30 percent of the City's surplus funds may be invested in time deposits, including certificates of deposit, through a placement service as authorized under Section 53601.8. - 18.
+Local Government Investment Pools.
+Shares of beneficial interest issued by a joint-powers authority organized pursuant to Section 6509.7 - 19.
+Asset-backed, mortgage-backed, mortgage passthrough securities, and collateralized mortgage obligations from issuers not defined in paragraphs 2 and 3 of this section, provided that: - The securities are rated in a rating category of "AA" or its equivalent or better by a NRSRO. - No more than 20% of the total surplus funds may be invested in these securities. - No more than 5% of the total surplus funds may be invested in any single Asset-Backed or Commercial Mortgage security issuer. - The maximum legal final maturity does not exceed five (5) years.